 Also, when considering 'roots', some of the basic mathematics of inheritance needs to be borne in mind.
 With fully random matings the number of your ancestors doubles every generation.
 Ten generations ago (250-300 years) we might expect about 1,000 ancestors each contributing 0.1 percent of their total variants to your genome... when the number of ancestors exceeds 2,000-3,000 (12 generations would be about 4,000), it is likely that some ancestral sections of DNA have been lost altogether... by about 15 generations back many of the ancestors contribute no DNA variants at all but they are still ancestors on the lineage.
 So, even though we all have an ancestry running back to the origin of life on Earth, we do not necessarily have any DNA variants from most of our ancestors.

-Regardless, I'm pretty sure the basic premise holds: you've got a lot of ancestors.
+Your exact number of ancestors depends on how much pedigree collapse there is in your lineage, but I'm pretty sure the basic premise of this blog post holds: you've got a lot of ancestors.